ferisystem/CoinsStats/README.md

 * Get a API Key at [coinmarketcap.com](https://coinmarketcap.com)
 * Get API_HASH & API_ID at [my.telegram.org](https://my.telegram.org/)
 * Get Bot_Token at [Botfather](https://telegram.me/botfather)
+* Get Chat ID at Telegram app with forward a message to [userinfobot](https://telegram.me/userinfobot) from which chat you want to receive Stats
 </ul>

 ### Installation